fredhutchio/r_intro/exercises/README.md

 # Practice exercises

-This directory includes files containing practice exercises for each week of class.
+This directory includes files containing practice exercises for each class.
 Each file includes exercises presented in class as well as additional challenges to help reinforce your skills.